AIR SERVICE ALLIANCE

 ¨Our mission is to maintain and grow air service which benefits the community through access to airline networks, job growth, economic development, and local quality of life improvement.”

-Air service retention and development must be a community effort to be successful.
-One major necessity to gaining new airline service today involves incentives to mitigate the economic risk of an airline stating a new route.
+Air service retention and development is extremely competitive and must be a community effort to be successful.
+One major necessity to gaining new airline service today involves incentives to mitigate the economic risk of an airline starting a new route.
 There are numerous Federal regulatory restrictions related to what the airport itself can do with respect to air service.
 Airports cannot use airport funds for airline revenue guarantees and other incentives, however airports can provide limited fee waivers as long as they are offered to all airlines equally.
 Airline recruitment is more competitive among communities today than ever.
 In order to be successful, communities must provide incentives and that requires money.
 That is where the Alliance comes in, to raise community generated funds which can legally be used to attract more airlines.
-The idea is that we need a fund established and available.
-Often times when an opportunity comes up, there is limited time to act, so the effort here is to be prepared.
+The fund has been established and it is now available to receive donations from the community.
+Oftentimes when an opportunity does come up, there is limited time to act, so the goal is to be prepared.

-THE DEATAILS – WATCH THE YOUTUBE VIDEO BELOW TO SEE A PRESENTATION ABOUT THE AIRPORT’S VERY UNIQUE BUSINESS PLAN AND THE CREATION OF THE AIR SERVICE ALLIANCE:
+THE DETAILS – WATCH THE YOUTUBE VIDEO BELOW TO SEE A PRESENTATION ABOUT THE AIRPORT’S VERY UNIQUE BUSINESS PLAN AND THE CREATION OF THE AIR SERVICE ALLIANCE:

 https://www.youtube.com/watch?v=35x9l4nPjf8